websafe/zf-mod-language/README.md

 ~~~~

 That's all.
 The module should work now - transparently.
-Just test it on the
+Test it on the
 official [ZendSkeletonApplication] and try to modify browsers Accept-Language
-headers.
+headers or just add `?language=ja_JP` (or any other locale available in
+`supported_locales`) in the url.

+You should notice a language change, because the default configuration
+tells the language service to detect the locale in the query too,
+see options `detect_in_query` and `query_param`.

-But, there's already a basic view helper included, so after enabling the
+There's already a basic view helper included, so after enabling the
 module in `config/application.config.php` You can try to add the following
-code somewhere in `layout.phtml`:
+code somewhere in `layout.phtml` or in other view scripts:

 ~~~~ php
 <?php echo $this->languageSelect();?>
 ~~~~

+The view helper is currently the only reason for the Controller to exist.